Different Views on the Sabbath Day

 Asher Chee |

-Christians have differing views on the Sabbath day—which day it is, and whether it should be kept by people today.
+Christians have differing views on the weekly Sabbath day—which day it is, and whether it should be kept by people today.

 Decalogist